nwrkbiz/sfx-builder/README.md

 sfx.linux_x86_64_musl --zip archive.zip --outfile Installer.run
 ````

-You can also create self extracting archives on for windows and vice versa:
+You can also create self extracting archives on linux for windows and vice versa:

 ````
 // linux to windows